sokqi918/WQD7005_AA1/SAS Enterprise Miner/README.md

 ## Model

+### Data Partition
+I have split the dataset to 70% of training set and 30% of validation set.
+For the rest properties, I put them as default setting.

+Image

 ### Decision Trees

+For decision tree construction, the ordinal target criterion has been set as “Entropy”.

+Image

+The rest of properties have been set as default setting; I only adjust the model settings to enhance its predictive power.
+Specifically, in this segment, I utilized the "interactive" feature to train the decision tree at various levels by adjusting the tree's depth.

+Image

+As mentioned earlier, I used ordinal target criterion as “Entropy”.
+In this case, the node will be split based on the entropy.
+In the context of decision trees and entropy, the goal is to minimize entropy.
+The entropy is a measure of impurity or disorder within a set of data, and decision trees seek to create splits that result in subsets with lower entropy.

 **Construction:** Decision trees were built to understand patterns in the data.
 Different depth of Decision Trees have been built in SAS E-miner.

 image